 Construction of wood and composite molds and tooling

 MIG and TIG welding and electrical assemblies

 Precision molding of fiberglass shapes -- including PVC foam sandwich construction and carbon fiber reinforcements

 Our skilled craftsmen are cross-trained in all work centers to ensure efficiency and flexibility.

 Quality is the core discipline that defines all company procedures from initial customer contact to design, manufacture, installation and post-sale support.

 We utilize a PC-based platform to augment both our engineering and manufacturing capabilities.

-AutoCad is the core component in our design process.
+AutoCad and Inventor form the core components in our design process.

 Digital information is shared via dxf, dwg and iges file formats.